sheezylion/LAMP-stack/README.md

 Now you can go to your browser and open your website <strong>URL</strong> using your public ip-address.
 You should have this display: </p> <br>
 <img width="860" alt="echo lamp" src="https://github.com/sheezylion/LAMP-stack/assets/142250556/d9e477ff-6a90-41ef-8b52-50768083533b">

-<p>Step 5: Enable php on website <br>
+<h3>Enable php on website</h3>
-Because of apache <i>directory index</i> settings, the index.html file will always take precedence over index.php file, hence to change this behaviour we need to do some settings.
+<p>Because of apache <i>directory index</i> settings, the index.html file will always take precedence over index.php file, hence to change this behaviour we need to do some settings. <br>
-  Inside the /etc/apache2/mods-enabled/dir.conf file we would edit the order in which index.php is listed <br>
+  Inside the /etc/apache2/mods-enabled/dir.conf file we would edit the order in which index.php is listed </p>
   <pre>
     sudo vim /etc/apache2/mods-enabled/dir.conf
   </pre> <br>